Collaboration with Museo Egizio, Turin

 Partners excavation project

 The archaeological research project in Saqqara was launched in 1975.
 Up until 1998, the museum cooperated with the Egypt Exploration Society in London.
 The University of Leiden became involved in the project in 1999, followed by the Museo Archeologico in Bologna in 2011.
-In 2015 the Museo Egizio of Turin joined in as the third partner.
-The project is co-financed by the Netherlands Organization for Scientific Research (NWO) and The Amarna Foundation.
+In 2015 the Museo Egizio in Turin joined in as the third partner.

 Friends of Saqqara

-You can also follow the progress being made in the Saqqara dig on the website of the Friends of Saqqara and support this project by joining the Friends of Saqqara or by donating to the museum directly.
+You can also follow the progress of the excavations in Saqqara on the website of the Friends of Saqqara and support this project by joining the Friends of Saqqara or by donating to the museum directly.

 The original aim of the research project was to learn more about the background and history of the objects from Saqqara in the museum’s collection.
-Many of objects from Saqqara, such as reliefs and stelae, have become dispersed among museums all over the world, including the National Museum of Antiquities.
+In the nineteenth century, many objects from Saqqara, such as reliefs and stelae, have become dispersed among museums all over the world, including the National Museum of Antiquities.
 Therefore, the museum has excavated at Saqqara in the immediate vicinity of sites where such objects were found in the nineteenth century.
 The excavations have informed researchers about the tombs in which these objects were found.
 For instance, they now know more about where and how these objects were used.
 In addition, tombs once believed to have been lost have been rediscovered.

 Wider purpose